-PDFs also frequently get corrupted during their creation or when you're downloading them.
-Two free online services, Repair PDF and PDF Tools Online, might be able to bring your document back from the digital grave.
+PDFs also frequently get corrupted during their creation and when you’re downloading them.
+Two free online services, Repair PDF and PDF Online, might be able to bring your document back from the digital grave.
 If they fail, download PDF Repair Toolbox ($27 for Windows only).
 It lets you run a test on your damaged file before charging you for the full software.

-Unfortunately, some files become damaged beyond repair—you won't be able to fix them all.
-Sometimes, your only option is to return to that file's source, whether it's a music service or the colleague who emailed you a document, and download a new copy.
+Unfortunately, some files become damaged beyond repair—you won’t be able to fix them all.
+Sometimes, your only option is to return to that file’s source, whether it’s a music service or the colleague who emailed you a document, and get a new copy.
 In some cases, you might even have to bite the bullet and create your own new file from scratch.